WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 30 June 2025
 Wrapped up paging implementation by creating a maper and a frame allocator.
 Moved on with heap allocation, learnt about static and local variables, implemented an allocator interface and a heap memory stack.
 Finally added and debugged testing framework from last week in order to add heap memory tests, took quite a while but it's working.

+## 1 July 2025
+Finally finished the whole memory management chapter.
+I learnt how to design memory allocators by implementing bump, linked lists and fixed-size block allocator.
+Moved on to the final chapter, multi-tasking.
+Fiddled with async/await feature and multitasking, will add soon support for this in my basic kernel, then I will learn a bit about pinning in this context.
+Learnt the file structure/architecture for TockOS.
+I should start implementing x86 support for VGA on Tock real soon!!